Yanks reliever throws 4 wild pitches in 10th, Red Sox rally - News Break

 Yanks reliever throws 4 wild pitches in 10th, Red Sox rally

-BOSTON — (AP) — It took most of a rainy night at Fenway Park for the Red Sox to find their offense.
-It took one wild inning by reliever Brooks Kriske for the Yankees to squander an opportunity to gain valuable ground on their longtime rivals.

-Kiké Hernández hit a two-run double that tied the game with two outs in the ninth inning, and Boston took advantage of a record four wild pitches by Kriske in the 10th to rally past New York 5-4 on Thursday.
+BOSTON (AP) — Kiké Hernández hit a two-run double that tied the game with two outs in the ninth inning, and the Boston Red Sox took advantage of a record four wild pitches by Brooks Kriske in the 10th to rally past the rival New York Yankees 5-4 on a rainy Thursday night at Fenway Park.

-“That’s why you play until the last out is made,” Hernández said.
-“Pitchers did a good job of keeping us in the game.”

-Xander Bogaerts scored on a sacrifice fly by Hunter Renfroe in the 10th to win the opener of a four-game series.
-The victory was Boston’s third straight and snapped New York’s four-game winning streak.

 Matt Barnes (5-2), the sixth Red Sox pitcher of the night, gave up a run in the 10th but got the win.
 Kriske (1-1) allowed Boston’s final two runs for a blown save, becoming the first major leaguer to throw four wild pitches in a single extra inning, according to STATS.